Southwest Rapid Rewards Performance Business Credit Card Review

 The is a scaled-down version of the Performance Business card.

 With this card, you still get an introductory points bonus but it's less than the Performance card.
-And instead of earning three points per dollar on Southwest purchases, you earn two.

 You also miss out on some of the Performance card's better perks, including upgraded boardings and the TSA PreCheck/Global Entry fee credit.
 But instead of paying $199 per year for the card, the annual fee is $99.